cillyk/GE1-Assignment/readme.md

 **Music**

- - If downloading a build it will contian a default song.
+ - If downloading a build it will contain a default song.
- - To change the song clone the apropriate branch and change the song in the Unity editor in the Music object.
+ - To change the song, clone the appropriate branch and change the song in the Unity editor in the Music object.
- - Adjust the song multiplier value to ensure the chosen song gives your desired ammount of movement.
+ - Adjust the song multiplier value to ensure the chosen song gives your desired amount of movement.
- - Quieter songs may require more of a multiplication to ensure all elements of the visualtion are seen throughout the song.
+ - Quieter songs may require more of a multiplication to ensure all elements of the visualization are seen throughout the song.

 # How it works